You can download our Terms & conditions [PDF: 1mb – new window] or read them below:

 20.1 The Company may terminate this Agreement immediately on giving the Client written notice:

-20.1.2 if the Client fails to pay any sum due to the Company after the due date and the Company has given the Client 14 days’ written notice requiring it to pay and the Client has failed to pay in the 14 day period.
+b) if the Client fails to pay any sum due to the Company by the due date and the Company provides the Client with 14 days’ written notice requiring it to pay but the Client fails to do so, prior to the expiry of the 14 day notice period;

 20.2 Any party may terminate this agreement immediately by giving notice to the other party at any time if: